TanStack/router/docs/guide/data-loading.md

 ## Turning off stale-while-revalidate caching

-If you'd like to turn off stale-while-revalidate caching for a route, you can do so by setting the `staleTime` option to `Infinity`:
+To disable stale-while-revalidate caching for a route, set the `staleTime` option to `Infinity`:

 ```tsx
 const postsRoute = new Route({